-On the other hand, the pirated sites have created a vast library, an endless, varied, cataloged and ranked reality, with high quality content and translations into dozens of languages.
-Many of the contributors to this huge project are volunteers who have translated, cataloged, cataloged, and rated the content free of charge and of good will.
-It is undoubtedly one of the most impressive projects ever established, and has created the largest movie library in the history of mankind - and is available to anyone interested.
+In contrast, the pirate sites have created a vast library, in fact infinite, diverse, cataloged and ranked, with quality content and translations into dozens of languages.
+Many of the donors to this huge venture are volunteers who have translated, coded, cataloged and rated the content for free and their good will.
+This is undoubtedly one of the most impressive ventures ever created, creating the largest film library in human history - and inviting anyone interested.

-And the question arises - why did the film companies destroy this library instead of taking part in it?
-The question seems silly, but pay attention - if you had paid and legal access to the entire range of video and music content that ever appeared in the past, and even immediately upon their departure in the present and in the future; If you could access this information when it is categorized and ranked and translated into your language - would not you be willing to pay a reasonable amount to reward the creators?
+And the question is - why did the film companies destroy this library instead of taking part in it?
+The question may seem silly, but take note - if you had legal and paid access to all the variety of video and music content ever released in the past, and even as soon as they came out in the present and in the future; If you were able to access this information when it was cataloged and graded and translated into your language - wouldn't you be willing to pay a reasonable amount to reward the creators?
 Probably so.
-That is, if you currently pay 100-200 shekels per month to the cable companies for the library Movies Limited, you would probably be willing to pay the same amount to a large library dozens of times.
+That is - if you currently pay 100-200 per month to the cable companies for the library Movies Limited, you would probably be willing to pay the same amount to a large library dozens of times.
 Why, then, did not film companies do this?
 Why did not they cooperate legitimately with the enthusiastic community, which did much in the field and with full volunteerism?

-If all this still seems delusional, think about Google - a company that operates entirely for profit.
-The company developed an open-source operating system and allowed all developers to develop for it Apps.
-Many have developed such for commercial purposes, and many have contributed Apps They were not going to make a profit.
-The same applies to volunteers who update their maps on Google, simply because they enjoy it.
-And what about all the volunteers in other commercial companies, such as TripAdvisor?
-And if we are dealing with the cinema - so do the many contributors to IMDB.
-Why, then, film companies could not set up a library Movies Unlimited with content, subscription fees and transfer payments to content producers?
+If all of this still seems delusional, think about Google - a company that runs entirely for profit.
+The company has developed an open source operating system and has allowed every dicapine to develop for it Apps.
+Many have developed such for commercial purposes, and many have contributed Apps We had no intention of earning anything.
+The same goes for the volunteers who update the maps on Google, simply because they enjoy it.
+And what about all the volunteers at other commercial companies, like TripAdvisor?
+And if we are in the movies - so are the many contributors to IMDB.
+Why, then, the film companies could not set up a library Movies Unlimited with content, subscription fees and transfer payments to content producers?
 If there is a need for personnel to perform translations, there are entire communities that have done so for free today and would be happy to do so again for a fee.

-Is there a need for collations, encodings, synchronicity, ratings?
+Is there a need for catalogs, encodings, synchronizations, ratings?
 The community is there and will continue to be.
-Where is the problem, then?
-It is in contracts, agreements and working methods that fit the prehistoric era of the pre-Internet.
-If the film companies would set up such a site for a fee, what would be the agreements with the cable companies?
+Where's the problem, then?
+It is in contracts, agreements, and practices that fit the era of prehistoric prehistory.
+If the film companies were to set up such a paid site, what would be the existing agreements with the cable companies?
 And what about the movie theaters?
 Distributors?
-After all, everyone would go bankrupt.
-Therefore, such a step can not be taken.
-But in fact ... it took place in the world of books.
-If in the past a book was published through a publisher, distributor, and bookstore who cut off their coupon in turn, Amazon now has paid access to millions of books, and what about bookstores, distributors and publishers?
+After all, everyone will go bankrupt.
+Therefore, such a step may not be possible.
+But basically ... it was done in the book world.
+If there used to be a book published through a publisher, a distributor, and a bookstore who in turn cut their coupon - then today at Amazon everyone has free access to millions of books.
+And what about the bookstores, distributors and publishers?
 Well, many of them who did not manage to change went bankrupt.
-But was it logical to preserve the old method of physical bookstores and to prevent public access to books simply to keep the stores alive?
-Is it logical to cancel the television only so as not to harm the theater?
-Is it reasonable to deny the public paid access to the human media in order to preserve the cinemas?
+But would it make sense to preserve the former method of physical bookstores and prevent the public from having easy access to books, just to maintain the livelihood of those stores?
+Does it make sense to turn off the TV just so as not to damage the theater?
+Does it make sense to prevent the public from paying access to the human media complex just to preserve cinemas?

-At the moment, the answer seems to be yes.
-The public is crying for fast, accessible, legal and quality content.
-The public is willing to pay, but there is no one to deliver the goods because of past blasts.
-And like the principle of the invisible hand that every first-year student learns in economics - if there is someone to buy, there will also be someone to sell.
-The film companies do their best not to be the ones that sell.
-Like an old, deaf cowboy who shoots anyone who tries to enter his territory: shoots and hits the pirates, but also his audience and the way himself, instead of stopping and thinking about how to integrate into the new world.
-Instead of learning from commercial companies that use the community to upgrade and improve the content, he avenges the community and demands that she go to the movie theaters because there, he remembers, was once the money.
+Right now, the answer seems to be yes.
+The public longs for fast, accessible, legal and high quality content.
+The public is willing to pay, but there is no one to deliver the goods because of blasts in past practices.
+And as with the invisible hand principle that every first-year student learns in economics - if there is anyone to buy, there will also be someone to sell.
+The movie companies do their best not to be the ones selling.
+Like an elderly cowboy and a deaf shooter who tries to enter his territory: shoots and hits the pirates, but also his audience and the road to himself on foot, instead of stopping and thinking about how best to integrate into the newly created world.
+Instead of learning from commercial companies that use the community to upgrade and improve content, he avenges the community and requires it to go to the cinemas because there, he remembers - there used to be money.

-Some of you may still wonder: Well, really ... and if there was such a service, would piracy stop?
-Of course not, but if Alternitba was legally and orderly consumers without the risk of identity theft and viruses - piracy would probably turn itself into a much more marginal phenomenon, perhaps somewhere between dark dark sites.
-But instead of delivering the goods that many want to buy from them, movie companies are channeling tens of millions of dollars from the US taxpayer budget to fight its own target audience.
+Some of you may still wonder: Come on ... and if there was such a paid service - would piracy cease?
+Of course not, but if there was a legitimate and orderly alternative to consumers with no danger of identity theft and viruses - piracy would probably have turned into a much more marginal phenomenon, perhaps somewhere among the dark dark sites.
+But instead of delivering the goods that many want to buy from them - movie companies are also turning tens of millions of dollars from the US taxpayer budget to fight its target audience itself.

 So the battered pirates will have to change.
 And pirate consumers will have to calculate their future in this world as long as the film industry can stay exactly where it was before 20 a year.